 Now, as usual, I’m leaping into the abyss here.
 But I can’t “unknow” what I know about calcium.
 And what I know is that most of the calcium being used is the wrong kind.

-Angstrom-sized calcium is at a particle size between a nanometer and picometer and fully absorbed at the cellular level.
-It’s taken in small dosages and there is nothing left over to calcify any part of the body.
+Picometer-sized mineral ions are fully absorbed at the cellular level.
+You just require small dosages and there is nothing left over to calcify any part of the body.

-My current recommendation for angstrom calcium is Healthshop 101.
+My current recommendation for picometer calcium is ReCalcia.

 As always, I know more questions will arise, which I’ll probably address next Tuesday in this ongoing magnesium and calcium forum!